ros-workshop/slam-navigation/README.md

 `gmapping` uses a Rao-Blackwellized Particle Filter to represent the current hypotheses of the robot's trajectory.
 Here, dozens of particles (or more) work together to describe complex probability distributions that are non-Gaussian and can handle nonlinear process and measurement models.
 However, for a fixed size set of particles, there is a maximum number of hypotheses that can be represented.
 Use Google to spend a few minutes learning about "[sample starvation](http://lmgtfy.com/?q=sample+starvation+particle+filter+slam)".

-*Task 1:* Does the current `gmapping` configuration look like it is handling drift adequately?
+### Task 1: Does the current `gmapping` configuration look like it is handling drift?
 * After driving around the simulated environment, errors appear to accumulate without bound.
 * Check if the `gmapping` configuration could be experiencing sample starvation.
 * Change one of the parameters and restart `gmapping` to see if the drift is corrected and map errors reduced.